BRI 2.0: How has the pandemic influenced China’s landmark Belt and Road Initiative?

 This does not mean that the BRI is dead, but rather that it is being transformed into a different animal.

-In this seminar we shall discuss how this important strategy is changing, as well as the potential consequences for Europe.
+In this seminar we discussed how this important strategy is changing, as well as the potential consequences for Europe.

 Alessia Amighini, Co-head, Asia Center, Italian Institute for International Political Studies (ISPI)